kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.2.10 - December XX, 2013 =
+* Added float to inline videos to allow text to wrap around it.
 * Fixed bug that disabled FFMPEG if the path to WordPress had spaces in it.

 = 4.2.9 - November 15, 2013 =